TBR-BRD/safeturn/README.md

 Ziel der ersten Version: Ein LKW steht oder faehrt langsam, ein Fahrradfahrer befindet sich rechts neben oder rechts hinter dem Fahrzeug.
 Zwei Smartphones liefern GPS-Position, Geschwindigkeit und Fahrtrichtung lokal per Bluetooth Low Energy an ein ESP32-Gateway im LKW.
 Das ESP32-Gateway berechnet das Risiko lokal und warnt den Fahrer ueber einen Summer.

+## Short Summary

+SafeTurn is a local safety prototype designed to reduce right-turn and blind-spot accidents involving trucks, cyclists, and pedestrians.

+The system works without cloud services, mobile data, or a central server.
+An ESP32 gateway installed inside the truck communicates via Bluetooth Low Energy (BLE) with smartphones used by the truck driver and vulnerable road users.
+The smartphones provide GPS position, speed, and heading data.
+The ESP32 evaluates the local risk situation and triggers an acoustic warning through a buzzer inside the truck.

+This first MVP uses only one ESP32 gateway powered from the truck’s cigarette lighter or USB power supply.
+No external sensors, no additional ESP32 units, no truck CAN bus connection, and no turn-signal integration are required.

+The project is currently an experimental prototype and not a certified safety system.

 <br>
 <a href="https://www.buymeacoffee.com/thoralf.brandt" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174">